purplesgamestash/purplesgamestash.github.io/README.md

 Also if you skid the games, you are terrible.

-This site is available not only on GitHub but also on Netlify, but that is where it is only officially set up rn.
+This site is available not only on GitHub but also on Bitbucket!
+I think I left the old netlify one up so uhh yeah.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a8ba8d01-af22-4409-a443-6769ef12d4b4/deploy-status)](https://app.netlify.com/sites/enrichingstudents/deploys)